FardeenDevs/Taskily/README.md

-# Taskily
+# Listily

-Welcome to Taskily!
+Welcome to Listily!
 Here’s a quick guide to help you get started.

 + Add Tasks: Type a task in the input field and press Enter or click the plus button to add it to your list.
 + Complete Tasks: Click the checkbox next to a task to mark it as complete.
 Your progress will update automatically.